kixxauth/kixx-assert/README.md

 ===========
 A JavaScript library for creating robust ES6 code.

-Contains test functions like `isNumberNotNaN()` which return Booleans, and assertion functions like `assertEquals()` which throw an AssertionError if the condition(s) fail.
+Contains test functions like `isNumberNotNaN()` which return Booleans, and assertion functions like `assertEqual()` which throw an AssertionError if the condition(s) fail.

 Created by [Kris Walker](https://www.kriswalker.me) 2017 - 2025.